Drennan98/History-of-the-Ryder-Cup/README.md

 # Deployment

-- The site was deployed to GitHub pages.
-The steps I took to achieve this were:
+- The site was deployed to GitHub pages. **The steps I took to achieve this were:**

-* Go to the settings in the GitHub repository.
+- Go to the settings in the GitHub repository.

-* Navigate your way to the pages section which should be the last tab on the left under Code and Automation.
+- Navigate your way to the pages section which should be the last tab on the left under Code and Automation.

-* Make sure the source is Deploy from a branch.
+- Make sure the source is Deploy from a branch.

-* Set the branch to "main" and click save.
+- Set the branch to "main" and click save.

-* The project can be viewed [here](https://drennan98.github.io/History-of-the-Ryder-Cup/).
+- The project can be viewed [here](https://drennan98.github.io/History-of-the-Ryder-Cup/).

 # Credits

+- My mentor, Spencer for his patience with me and taking time out of his day for the mentor sessions.

+- Gavin Soady, of Enfer Medical.

+- The Ryder Cup website which I used to gather ideas.

+- ChatGPT, which I found very useful for getting a second reading about something I was not sure about.
+Spencer introduced me to it.
+- Stack Overflow.